Mihály Horányi

 CO-I

-Greg received his PhD in Experimental Physics from Cornell University.
+Greg Werner received his PhD in Experimental Physics from Cornell University.
 He is a research scientist for the Center for Integrated Plasma Studies (CIPS), Boulder, Colorado.

 Jürgen Blum